Rapid Science Open: a venue to post preprints and peer-reviewed publications

 — CEO, Gates Foundation (former UCSF Chancellor Susan Desmond-Hellmann)

 Three primary, peer-reviewed content types distinguish this journal.
-First, the continually updated Evidence Reviews drawn from analyses of aggregated datasets, the published literature, case reports, trial results, etc. – written and maintained by a subject expert on the RS staff (see published examples for melanoma, prostate cancer, and lung cancer, prepared by our editorial boards at Cancer Commons).
+First, the continually updated Field Guides drawn from analyses of aggregated datasets, the published literature, case reports, trial results, etc. – written and maintained by a subject expert on the RS staff (see published examples for melanoma, prostate cancer, and lung cancer, prepared by our staff and editorial boards at Cancer Commons).

 Second, Cases Central – a clearinghouse of peer-reviewed, patient-level data including case reports, N of 1 studies, and clinical trial briefs – submitted via templates with a focus on diagnostic data (omics), treatments, and outcomes data.

-Third, supporting, incremental evidence such as single experiments and data analyses will be given context and cited in the Evidence Reviews, and posted in RS Open as adjunct micropublications.
+Third, supporting, incremental evidence such as single experiments and data analyses will be given context and cited in the Field Guides, and posted in RS Open as adjunct micropublications.

 1. From a report prepared by the National Academy of Sciences – Toward Precision Medicine: Building a Knowledge Network for Biomedical Research and a New Taxonomy of Disease – describing an institutionally ingrained lag in the timely adoption of useful and life-saving discoveries in the clinic.

 - Field Guides covering topics (large or small) that reflect a community’s research activity, continually updated with contributor attributions